particle-iot/docs/src/content/guide/tools-and-features/cli.md

 lib/mylib
 ```

 The library will exist in the directory `lib/mylib`.

 All these files are initially empty - we'll add content to them as the library is authored.

 ### Scaffolding the library

-The `library init` command is used to scaffold the library.
+The `library create` command is used to scaffold the library.
 It creates a skeleton structure for the library, containing
 initial sources, examples, tests and documentation.

 In our example project structure we want to create a new library in `lib/mylib` so we will run these commands:

 ```
 cd lib/mylib
-particle library init
+particle library create
 ```
 The command will prompt you to enter the name of the library - `mylib`, the version - `0.0.1` and the author, your name/handle/ident.

 The command will then create the skeleton structure for the library.

 ### Authoring the library

 You are then free to edit the `.cpp` and `.h` files in the `lib/mylib/src` folder to provide the functionality of your library.

 It's a good idea to test often, by writing code in the consuming project that uses each piece of functionality in the library as it's written.

 ### Consuming the library